SLC

 Evaluation

-Measure impact through data collection and analysis.
-Continuous improvement strategies ensure lasting results.
+Measure impact through data collection and continuous improvement strategies.

 Evidence-Based